gotoConversion/goto_conversion/README.md

 To the best of our knowledge, there are two existing methods that attempt to consider the favourite-longshot bias. (i) Shin conversion [[1](#1),[2](#2),[3](#3)] maximises the expected profit for the bookmakers assuming a small proportion of bettors have inside information. (ii) Power conversion [[4](#4)] raises all inverse odds to the same constant power.

 Our proposed method, **G**ambling **O**dds **T**o **O**utcome probabilities **Conversion** (`goto_conversion`) reduces all inverse odds by the same units of standard error.
 This attempts to consider the favourite-longshot bias by utilising the proportionately wider standard errors implied for inverses of longshot odds and vice-versa.

-Our table of experiment results shows `goto_conversion` converts gambling odds to probabilities more accurately than all three of these existing methods.
+Our experiments show `goto_conversion` converts gambling odds to probabilities more robustly than all three of these existing methods.

 This package is an implementation of `goto_conversion` as well as `efficient_shin_conversion`.
 The Shin conversion is originally a numerical solution but according to Kizildemir 2024 [[6](#6)], we can enhance its efficiency by reduction to an analytical solution.
 We have implemented the enhanced Shin conversion proposed by Kizildemir 2024 as `efficient_shin_conversion` in this package.